-Alleged acts of Retaliation will be referred to the Title IX Coordinator and may be investigated and resolved under the respective Employee Policy.
+Alleged acts of Retaliation will be referred to the Title IX Coordinator and may be investigated and resolved under the respective Student Code of Conduct or Employee Policy.

 The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under this Policy.